sharabhshukla/julia-exercism/docs/Julia-Exercism/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Sharabh Shukla"
+author = "Septimia Zenobia"
 mintoclevel = 2

 # uncomment and adjust the following line if the expected base URL of your website is something like [www.thebase.com/yourproject/]
 # please do read the docs on deployment to avoid common issues: https://franklinjl.org/workflow/deploy/#deploying_your_website
-# prepath = "julia-exercism"
+# prepath = "yourproject"

 # Add here files or directories that should be ignored by Franklin, otherwise
 # these files might be copied and, if markdown, processed by Franklin which